"Happiness is not a matter of intensity but of balance, order, rhythm, and harmony."

 For millennia, people on the spiritual path lived in monasteries, where they received extensive training and where their elders could oversee their progress and provide counsel.
 But modern Westerners don't have that luxury, especially if their interests lie in metaphysical studies.

 This is why it is so important to build a strong support system, and to engage with trained spiritual mentors - people who have walked the path ahead of you and have weathered their own lessons and crises.
-You simply cannot get this support with an occasional workshop, reading, or healing session.
+You simply cannot get this support with an occasional workshop, psychic reading, or energy healing session.